DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 - More _A Quiet Place_ Foley redesign

 > Read: SDFF Chapter 3 - Setting: Ambience, Immersion, and Sense of Place
+> DUE next tuesday because of day of service

+## Thursday

+- Class Canceled - DSU Day of Service

 <!--